Faraz-codes/Airlines-Data-Analysis/README.md

 To reproduce the analysis and explore the insights:

-1. Clone this repository: `git clone https://github.com/Ashutosh-Ojha/Airlines-Data-Analysis-using-Python-SQL`
+1. Clone this repository: `git clone https://github.com/Faraz-codes/Airlines-Data-Analysis/blob/main/Airlines_Data_Analysis_code.ipynb`
-2. Navigate to the project directory: `cd airline-profitability-analysis`
-3. Open the Jupyter Notebook: `jupyter notebook`
+2. Open the Jupyter Notebook: `jupyter notebook`
-4. Run the notebook cells to execute the analysis.
+3. Run the notebook cells to execute the analysis.

 ## Dataset